eyaldahari/blog/content/post/es-reindex.md

 can't add new analyzers or make changes to existing fields' mappings.
 For instance, if a field was mapped as a `string` you can't change its type to `long` after data was indexed.
 If you were to do so, the data that had already been indexed would be incorrect and your searches would no longer work as expected.

 How to solve this problem?
 Reindex!
 Elasticsearch 2.3 was realeased with a new Reindex API which I am going to cover here in this post.

-In order to illustrate re-indexing, throughout this post I'll use an Elasticsearch index named '_library_' and '_books_' as Elasticsearch type.
+In order to illustrate re-indexing, throughout this post I'll use an Elasticsearch index named _library_ and _books_ as Elasticsearch type.

 Now lets look for example at the following _book_ document: